r2kch/esp32-photoframe/README.md

 ## Initial Setup

-### 1. Configure WiFi Credentials
+### 1. WiFi Provisioning

-On first boot, the device will start without WiFi connection.
-You have two options:
+On first boot, the device automatically starts in **WiFi provisioning mode** if no credentials are saved:

-**Option A: Modify code before building**
-Edit `main/config.h` and set default credentials, or modify `main/main.c` to hardcode your WiFi credentials.

-**Option B: Use NVS (recommended for future versions)** Currently, WiFi credentials need to be set before compilation.
-A future enhancement could add a WiFi configuration API endpoint.
+1. **Connect to AP**: The device creates a WiFi access point named `PhotoFrame-Setup`
+2. **Open Browser**: Connect to the AP and navigate to `http://192.168.4.1`
+   - Most devices will automatically open a captive portal
+3. **Enter Credentials**: Submit your WiFi SSID and password
+4. **Live Connection Test**: The device tests the connection in real-time
+   - Uses APSTA mode - you stay connected to the setup page during the test
+   - ✅ **Success**: Credentials are saved and device restarts
+   - ❌ **Failure**: Error message appears immediately - retry with correct credentials
+5. **Auto-Connect**: On subsequent boots, device connects automatically

+**Important Notes:**
+- Only 2.4GHz WiFi networks are supported (ESP32 limitation)
+- WPA3-SAE security is supported
+- Connection is tested before saving - invalid credentials are never saved
+- You remain connected to the setup page during testing (no need to reconnect)
+- To re-provision, erase flash with: `idf.py erase-flash`

 ### 2. Prepare SD Card

 1. Format SD card as FAT32
+2. Insert into device before powering on
-2. The device will automatically create `/sdcard/images/` directory on first boot
+3. The device will automatically create `/sdcard/images/` directory on first boot
-3. You can pre-load BMP images (800x480, 7-color palette) into this directory
+4. You can pre-load BMP images (800x480, 7-color palette) into this directory

 ## Usage

 ### Web Interface

-1. After connecting to WiFi, the device will print its IP address in the serial monitor
+1. After connecting to WiFi, access the device at:
-2. Open a web browser and navigate to `http://<device-ip>/`
+   - **mDNS**: `http://photoframe.local` (recommended - works on most devices)
+   - **IP Address**: Check serial monitor for the device's IP address
-3. The web interface provides:
+2. The web interface provides:
    - Image gallery with thumbnails
    - Drag-and-drop upload for JPG images
    - Display control and image management
    - Configuration for auto-rotate, brightness, and contrast
    - Real-time battery status

+**Note**: If `photoframe.local` doesn't work, use the IP address shown in the serial monitor.

 ### RESTful API